MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/sofs-settings.md

 ## Set a storage QoS for an SOFS

-Windows Server 2016 and System Center VMM 2016 include storage QoS policies to solve the "noisy neighbor" problem.
+ System Center VMM 2016 and later include storage QoS policies to solve the "noisy neighbor" problem.
 This problem is a common in virtualized environments.
 When two virtual machines (VMs) share a resource, say a disk, there is always a chance that one VM’s usage of the resource exceeds that of the other.
 This can impact app performance of an app running on the VM.
 Storage QoS provides:

 - **Mitigation of noisy neighbor issues**: Ensures that a single VM doesn't consume all resources and starve other VMs of storage bandwidth.
 - **Monitor end-to-end storage performance**: When VMs are started on an SOFS their performance is monitored.